irmen/prog8/CompilerDevelopment.md

 5. remove uses of `IStringEncoding` from module `compilerAst` - none should be necessary anymore
 6. move `IStringEncoding` to module `compiler`
 7. same with `ModuleImporter`, then rewrite that (addressing #46)
-8. refactor AST nodes and grammar: less generated parse tree nodes (`XyzContext`), less intermediary stuff (private classes in `Antr2Kotlin.kt` [sic]), more compact code.
+8. refactor AST nodes and grammar: less generated parse tree nodes (`XyzContext`), less intermediary stuff (private classes in `Antrl2Kotlin.kt`), more compact code.
 Also: nicer names such as simply `StringLiteral` instead of `StringLiteralValue`
 9. re-think `IStringEncoding` to address #38